Swiss firm Zurich Airport AG to develop Jewar airport; outbids DIAL, Adani

 The financial bids were on Friday opened before their representatives at the Noida International Airport Limited (NIAL) office in Greater Noida, he said.
 The selection for concessionaire has been done on basis of premium per passenger (pax) offered by the four bidders.

 A global tender was floated to hire a developer for the proposed airport on May 30 by the NIAL, an agency floated by the Uttar Pradesh government to manage the mega project.
-The airport is expected to have six to eight runways, the most in India, when fully built, according to officials.
+The airport is expected to have six to eight runways, the maximum at an airport in India, when fully built, according to officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)